MiriamRehema/Phase-s-project-pitch-python-Miriam/README.md

 # Click: Click is used for creating the command-line interface.
 Install it using pip:
 b.pip install click

+# Commands
+# Display All Accounts: 1
+# Display Password for an Account: 2
+# Delete Password: 3
+# Add a Password: 4
+# Exit: 5

 ## Technology used
 The challenge was mainly based on Python, so I used the following technologies: